wp-plugins/thinktwit/readme.txt

 * The published time within a tweet can be accessed using `ol.thinkTwitTweets li.thinkTwitTweet span.thinkTwitPublished`
 * The "no tweets" message can be accessed using `ol.thinkTwitTweets li.thinkTwitNoTweets`
 * The AJAX error message ("Error: Unable to display tweets") can be accessed using `p.thinkTwitError'

+NOTE: Be sure to use the id to access each style in order to over-write the default CSS.

 = How do I stop caching in caching engines such as WP Super Cache? =